kindone/python-proptest/docs/properties.md

 *   **`run_for_all(predicate: Callable[..., bool | None], *generators: Generator[Any])`**: Perfect for simple property checks that can be expressed as lambdas.
 This is the most concise way to define and immediately check a property.
 It implicitly creates and runs the property.
 You don't need to manually create a `Property` object.

     ```python
-    from pyproptest import run_for_all, Gen
+    from proptest import run_for_all, Gen

     # Property: Reversing a list twice yields the original list
     def test_double_reverse():